-Starting from the end of 2013, including at the date of issue of these consolidated condensed interim financial statements, Ukraine continues to be in a process of political crisis.

-As a result, for the period until April 2014 the exchange rate of the Ukrainian Hryvnia to the Bulgarian Lev has dropped by more than 30% while the interest rates have increased by 3% compared to the rates at the end of 2013.
-Inflation of about 15% is expected for the year by the Ukrainian National Bank.
-The purchasing power of the population shows is in a downturn.

-This situation continues to have an effect on the pharmaceutical market but the products of the Group are in a comparatively favourable position by being in the moderate price segment (the refrain from purchase of medicinal products refers mostly to the high price segment).
-Furthermore, the assets of PAO Vitamini are located in the town of Uman, in the western part of Ukraine, where no present indications exist that any possible development of the conflict would progress in that part of Ukraine.
+Starting from the end of 2013, including at the date of issue of these preliminary consolidated annual financial statements, Ukraine continues to be in a process of political crisis.
+As a result the exchange rate of the Ukrainian Hryvnia to the Bulgarian Lev has dropped by more than 74%, the interest rates have increased by 4% for the period until December 2014 compared to the rates at the end of 2013, and an inflation of about 24% on annual basis has been reported by the Ukrainian National Bank.
+The purchasing power of the population is in a downturn.
+This situation continues to have an effect on the pharmaceutical market but the products of the Group are in a comparatively favorable position by being in the moderate price segment (the refrain from purchase of medicinal products refers mostly to the high price segment).

-The management of Sopharma Group closely monitors the events in Ukraine as well as the movements in the Ukrainian pharmaceutical market.
-The applied prices and the terms of trade are persistently revised.
-In addition, the existence of a local distributor (OOO Sopharma Ukraine) for the Group in Ukraine decreases the risk of receivables uncollectability from third parties and the trade policy of this subsidiary is primarily focused on sales of goods to other distributors after their previous obligations have been paid.
+In the current situation in Ukraine for the operations of the Group is essential the existence of a local company-distributor (OOO Sopharma Ukraine), which reduces the risk of uncollectible receivables from third parties as the commercial policy of the subsidiary is primarily oriented towards the sale goods to other distributors after payment of their previous liabilities.
+The applied prices and trading terms aim at minimizing the negative impact of the crisis, while maintaining the market presence and positions of the Group.
+Currently, the difficulties are mainly related to sales in the eastern areas, which are difficult to conduct for the distributors and are in much smaller amounts.
+They account for about 20% of the total sales of the Group in Ukraine.

+SOPHARMA GROUP PRELIMINARY CONSOLIDATED ANNUAL FINANCIAL STATEMENT FOR 2014